 What to do, what to do?
 It has been a snowless winter so far.
-This weekend was very, very cold and without any snow on the ice, it was a bear to keep up with ice fracturing.
-There were over 5 cracks that opened up this weekend with the cold weather.
+This weekend was frigid, and without any snow on the ice, it was a bear to keep up with ice fracturing.
+There were over five cracks that opened up this weekend with the cold weather.
 I am sure everyone was on ice alert on the lake.
 We were able to bridge most of them and let them heal up overnight.
-We really need some snow to keep it settled down, not to mention that we need snow for banking up the houses.
+We need some snow to keep it settled down, not to mention that we need snow for banking up the houses.

-There is still a good bite even with the cold weather.
+There is still a sound bite, even with the cold weather.
 It was a slower bite this weekend than it has been, but there were still fish being caught.
-Most of them were fish over 21 inches and there were a few more northerns caught also.
+Most of them were fish over 21 inches, and there were a few more northern caught also.
 The perch bite seems to be out in 29 to 30 ft. of water on wax worms or a whole minnow, but it is still slow on that front.
 The perch bite will only get better as we move farther into the season.

-We have over 20 inches of ice now and without much snow on the ice we should put even more ice down this week.
-We have plenty of ice for vehicle traffic and wheel houses.
-I hope that we can get some snow this week or we will be hauling it out from shore to bank up the houses.
-The little bit of snow that was out there is now hard as concrete and you can’t use that.
-It should be an interesting season if we don’t get snow soon.
+We have over 20 inches of ice now, and without much snow on the ice, we should put even more ice down this week.
+We have plenty of ice for vehicle traffic and wheelhouses.
+I hope that we can get some snow this week or be hauling it out from shore to bank up the houses.
+The little bit of snow that was out there is now hard as concrete, and you can’t use that.
+It should be an exciting season if we don’t get snow soon.

 North End of Mille Lacs